maxhandley97/T1A2-Portfolio/README.md

 - CSS
 - HTML

-It was built on the VSCode application and deployed using Github Pages.
+It was built using VSCode and deployed using Github Pages.